DilanCF/CMSC412_notes/lecture/Lecture15.md

 ![Alt text](img/Lecture15/image-67.png)

-Taje higher order and index the outer page table
+Take higher order and index the outer page table

-entry in outer page table down p1 gices the beginning for p2 which in turn gives us the physical address
+Entry in outer page table down p1 gives the beginning for p2 which in turn gives us the physical address
 * Getting the addresses depends on the offsets given

 How many times will we need to go to memory?